What You Can Do to Counter AAPI Hate

-What you can do to counter AAPI hate and help create a community of shared belonging.
+What you can do to counter Asian American and Pacific Islander hate and help create a community of shared belonging.

-In this particularly challenging time for Asian American and Pacific Islanders, the artist and activist MILCK wrote and recorded the song “I belong” as a declaration of inherent belonging which addresses the issue of feeling ‘other’ with a compelling, positive mantra.
-She inspires us to use this time to be the catalyst for change and she profoundly reminds us that not only do we all belong here, we belong to each other.
+In this particularly challenging time for Asian Americans and Pacific Islanders, the artist and activist MILCK wrote and recorded the song “I belong” as a declaration of inherent belonging which addresses the issue of feeling ‘other’ with a compelling, positive mantra.
+She inspires us to use this time to be the catalyst for change and she profoundly reminds us that not only do we all belong here; we belong to each other.

 P&G is committed to supporting equality and inclusion for all, and is enabling on-the-ground organizations to meet the increased demand for community services like de-escalation and bystander intervention training, fair and accurate representation of AAPI people in the media and advertising, and anti-racism training as well as direct donation of P&G products to AAPI communities and businesses impacted by the pandemic.
 Organizations like National Asian Pacific Women’s Forum, Ascend and the Asian American Journalists Association are working tirelessly to bring change within the community and across the U.S. to help create a more equal world.

-We can deepen our understanding of the challenges facing AAPI by learning more about the history of Asians and Pacific Islanders in America, and then take action to create a more equal world.
+We can deepen our understanding of the challenges AAPI currently face by learning more about the history of Asians and Pacific Islanders in America, and then take action to create a more equal world.
 Discrimination against Asians in the U.S. isn’t new.
 Racial inequality is the inescapable reality of America.
 It didn’t begin with us, but it can end with us if we choose to act.

 This ever-growing collection of resources will help us more clearly see the complex problems we face—and face them together.
-Through greater knowledge and a shared understanding of our country’s full history, we can progress along the journey of to an inclusive, equal society with respect for all.
-Together we can make real lasting change when we actively work to prevent, address, and rectify it—individually and collectively.
+Through greater knowledge and a shared understanding of our country’s full history, we can progress along the journey to an inclusive, equal society with respect for all.
+Together, we can make real lasting change when we actively work to prevent, address, and rectify it—individually and collectively.